18F/handbook/_pages/about-us/offices/san-francisco.md

 TTS SF office is in room #5685 on the fifth floor.
 When you get off the elevator, go to the left.

 There is a lively farmers market literally out our door every Wednesday.
-There are many historic buildings within walking distance &mdash; San Francisco City Hall and the Asian Art Museum are but two of them!
+There are many historic buildings within walking distance---San Francisco City Hall and the Asian Art Museum are but two of them!

 ## Getting here